Hồng Nhung: Activities of 1990s

 In 2002, she was the first Vietnamese singer to join annual International Asian Music Festival in Singapore alongside Tran Manh Tuan for the performance of the song Inh La Oi, Ngay Khong Mua, Ru Tinh, Ho Tren Nui.
 She also collaborated with composer Craig Armstrong for the soundtrack for the movie The Quiet American and had a cameo in the movie.

-In 2003, she was one of those who was chosen to perform the song "Vi Mot The Gioi Ngay Mai", SEAGAMES 22's official theme song which was operated in Ha Noi.
+In 2003, she was chosen to perform the song "Vi Mot The Gioi Ngay Mai", SEA Games 22's official theme song which was operated in Ha Noi.

-She also proved her talent and being famous among other artists.
-She was rated to be one of divas of Vietnam music industry, alongside Thanh Lam, My Linh, Tran Thu Ha.
+She was rated to be one of divas of Vietnam music industry, alongside Thanh Lam, Mỹ Linh, Trần Thu Hà.

-Attaining skillful vocal technique and experience in performing, she was one of the coaches for singing contests like Vietnam Idol, Giong Hat Viet.
+Attaining skillful vocal technique and experience in performing, she was one of the coaches for singing contests like Vietnam Idol, The Voice of Vietnam.

-In 2011, she was the judge of the contest "Sang Bung Suc Song", this was reality show searching for a girl group.
+In 2011, she was the judge of the contest "Sang Bung Suc Song", a reality show searching for a girl group.

 In 2013, she was one of the coaches (alongside Quoc Trung, Dam Vinh Hung and My Linh) for The Voice Vietnam season 2.

 In July 2014, she and other Vietnamese stars joined along with ENV for the campaign "I support wild animals conservation" with the theme "Act for Bears in Vietnam - Ending Bear Imprisonment" as an action to forbid hunting, trading and selling wild animals.

 On September 8, 2014, she went to South Africa as an ambassador of Vietnam crew to figure out the massacre of rhino and the consequences of rhino horns consumption in Asian countries, Vietnam included.

 In 2014 and 2015, she was the judge of the contest "Tuyet Dinh Tranh Tai" which was a contest for professional singers trying many different music genres.

 On September 12, 2015, she and Ha Anh Tuan were invited by Rhinos Foundation to attend Rhinos Conservation Program.

 On November 16, 2016, in Ha Noi, she and Thanh Bui with comedian Xuan Bac had met up with Prince William to talk about wild animals conservation, especially rhinos.